plandes/choice-program/README.md

 # Invoke Programs With Choice Options

-This is an Emacs module that invokes a command lien program that requires an a string of enumerations as input.
+This is an Emacs module that invokes a command line program that requires an a string of enumerations as input.
 An example is the mnemonic option of the [synconf](https://github.com/plandes/synconf) program.
 The enumeration of choices offered by the command line program are then read as a completing user